aidalgol/valheim-server-flake/README.md

     worldName = "Midgard";
     openFirewall = true;
     password = "sekkritpasswd";
-    # If you want ValheimPlus.
-    usePlus = true;
-    valheimPlusConfig = ./valheim_plus.cfg;
-    # If you want to use additional BepInEx mods
+    # If you want to use BepInEx mods.
-    # (not currently supported without ValheimPlus).
     bepinexMods = [
+      # This does NOT fetch mod dependencies.
+You need to add those manually,
+      # if there are any (besides BepInEx).
       (pkgs.fetchValheimThunderstoreMod {
         owner = "Somebody";
         name = "SomeMod";